-This is a great scent for sailors, beach enthusiasts, and those who love to travel.
-If you’ve spent any time in the Caribbean, expect some serious nostalgic vibes from Tommy Bahama St. Barts.
+This is a great scent for sailing, beach enthusiasts, and those who love to travel.
+If you’ve spent any time in the Caribbean, expect some serious nostalgic vibes from this cologne.

 Packaging and Presentation

-At first glance, the Tommy Bahama St. Barts cologne is very similar in presentation to various Tommy Bahama products.
-The telltale Tommy Bahama Set Sail St. Barts bottle collection style lives on in St. Barts, with the unique addition of some rope around the nozzle.
+At first glance, Tommy Bahama St. Barts cologne is very similar in presentation to various Tommy Bahama products.
+The telltale Tommy Bahama Set Sail St. Barts bottle collection style lives on in St. Barts, with the unique addition of some rope around the cap.

-If you’re not feeling the cologne, you can opt for Tommy Bahama St. Barts body spray.
+If you’re not feeling the cologne, or just want to amp up its longevity, you can opt for Tommy Bahama St. Barts body spray.
 This is packaged in a tall canister aerosol spray with a picture of a tropical island map depicted on the side.

 - REPLICA Beach Walk by Maison Margiela: Bergamot, coconut milk, and heliotrope come together for a seaside beach smell you’ll want to repeat.

-If Tommy Bahama St. Barts just isn’t for you, but you still want a hint of summer sun and beachside fun, try some of these alternatives.
+If Tommy Bahama St. Barts just isn’t for you, but you still want a hint of summer sun and beachside fun, any of these would be great alternatives.